-- A13.
+A13.
 Yes it is acceptable.
 From AY2021, the "Compensation System for Public Transmissions for Educational Purposes" administered by the Society for the Administration of Remuneration for Public Transmission for School Lessons (SARTRAS) began to operate, and the university is using this system.
 Under this system, the university pays a lump-sum compensation to SARTRAS, which in principle allows the university to use copyrighted works during distance classes without obtaining individual permission from the right holders (Article 35 and Article 104-11 of the Copyright Act).
 However, educational institutions that use this system are required to report their use to SARTRAS.
-We ask you for your cooperation for usage reports by sample surveys. - Q14.
-How should we manage the records of someone else's copyrighted work that are distributed in distance classes? - A14.
+We ask you for your cooperation for usage reports by recording the information regarding copyrighted work used in classes, in case you become subject to sample surveys.
+The survey period will be noticed in advance.

+Q14.
+How should we manage the records of someone else's copyrighted work that are distributed in distance classes?

+A14.
 The details will be provided at the faculty council or the graduate school committee, or on manaba.
 Please refer to the following URLs.
-Please note that public transmissions of copyrighted materials will be reported to SARTRAS in a sample survey format for a limited period.
+Please note that public transmission of copyrighted materials will be reported to SARTRAS in a sample survey format for a limited period.
 The organization subjected to the survey will be designated in advance, so we ask for the designated organization to keep a detailed record of the works that have been publicly transmitted in each class during the designated period and submit it after the end of the class period.

-[A website that outlines precautions for using copyrighted works in distance classes] For full-time faculty and staff (faculty and staff only page) manaba>FD · SD course>use of copyrighted work during classes https://room.chuo-u.ac.jp/ct/page\2611257c400356
+[A website that outlines precautions for using copyrighted works in distance classes] For full-time faculty and staff (faculty and staff only page)

+Manaba > FD · SD course > use of copyrighted work during classes https://room.chuo-u.ac.jp/ct/page\2611257c400356